 These are funds made available to students by the institution through endowment programs and special gifts to the University.
-A detailed list of scholarships follows.
-In most cases endowed scholarships are needbased and given out based on the results of the FAFSA.
+In most cases, endowed scholarships are need-based and given out based on the results of the FAFSA.

 2. Institutional Scholarships